KidQuant/Airbnb-Analysis-in-Brooklyn/README.md

 I used data from Airbnb listing data from [InsideAirbnb.com](http://www.insideairbnb.com), which scrapes the most recent Airbnb listing information for millions of Airbnb apartments and rooms all across the globle.
 I also used Home Value index and listing trends for neighborhood data from [Zillow.com](https://www.zillow.com/research/data/).

+Given how large the Airbnb Listings file is, I have not included it in the repository.

 ## Enviroment and tools

 1. Jupyter Notebook